 The event aims to provide a comprehensive guide to future employment and further study or skills development.
 More and more people are choosing not to stay in the same career for life any more, and a range of factors can result in people needing to find a new job, go back to education, or start again on the career ladder.
 Whatever your needs, the event will help you find the support and information you need to take your next steps.

 A range of skills and interests are catered for.
 As well as large companies in the private sector, small employers, the public sector and the voluntary sector will also be represented.
-Take a look at the exhibitors list below to see the businesses and organisations participating at Ambitions 2017.
+Take a look at the exhibitors list below to see the businesses and organisations that participated at Ambitions 2017.

 This is a free event and there is no need to book.